section-engineering-education/engineering-education/content/articles/setting-up-solar-windows-database-analyzer-for-monitoring-microsoft-sql-server/index.md

 title: Setting up Solar Winds Database Analyzer for Monitoring Microsoft SQL Server
 description: This article will be an introduction to setting up and installing Solar Winds DB analyzer for monitoring Microsoft SQL server
 author: ruphus-muita
-date: 2021-09-17T00:00:00-17:00
+date: 2021-09-17T00:00:00-11:00
 topics: []
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/setting-up-solar-windows-database-analyzer-for-monitoring-microsoft-sql-server/hero.jpg
     alt: Solar Winds DBA Analyzer example image
 ---
 Databases hold a lot of critical and highly sensitive data for various organizations.
-It is crucial to monitor them and make sure they are securely accessed.
+It is crucial to monitor them and make sure they are accessed securely.
 <!--more-->
 This article will enlighten the reader on how to monitor a Microsoft SQL Server database using Solar Winds Database Performance Analyzer (Self-Managed).